 We encourage companies to recognise all relevant human rights impacts that can arise in their operations or value chains.
-Human rights risks may impact workforces as well as other people, for example through community harm, displacement or undermining the right to personal safety and security.
+This includes modern slavery risks, as well as other types of human rights risks, for example through harm to First Nations and other communities, displacement or undermining the right to personal safety and security.

 Management of human rights risks should extend to digital risks, including data privacy.
 Companies should work to ensure that digital tools are not used to suppress, limit or violate rights (e.g. through online harassment, discrimination, censorship or surveillance).